20 Common Types of Succulents with Names and Pictures | Succulent Plants

 Bear Claw Succulent belongs to the genus Cotyledon which comprises of other succulents like Cotyledon campanulata (Bell-flowered Cotyledon), Cotyledon pendens (Cliff Cotyledon), Cotyledon orbiculata (Pig's Ear Plant), Cotyledon undulata (Silver Crown Plant), Cotyledon velutina (Velvet Cotyledon) among others.

-Cotyledon tomentosa thrives in bright light with direct sunlight of at least 4-6 hours, average warmth and loose, fast draining soil that is low in organic matter.
-Read more on how to grow and care for Bear's Paw Succulent.
+Cotyledon tomentosa thrives in bright light with at least 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and loose, fast-draining, succulents soil that is low in organic matter coupled with monthly feeding during the growing season.

 8. Jade Plant (Crassula ovata)

-Jade Plant is a popular succulent plant that can withstand a great deal of neglect and mismanagement and is easy to grow even for a beginner.
+Jade Plant is among the popular Crassula varieties on account of its ease of care and ability to withstand a great deal of neglect and mismanagement making it ideal for a beginner.

-Jade Plant like these 16 Types of Crassula Varieties can survive a considerable period of time without water due to the fleshy leaves and stems which store water.
+Jade Plant and its cousins Crassula multicava (Fairy Crassula), Crassula arborescens (Silver Dollar Jade), Crassula elegans (Elegant Crassula) and Crassula falcata (Propeller Plant) are popular succulent plants that can survive a considerable period of time without being watered due to their fleshy leaves and stems which store water.

-Crassula ovata grows best in bright light with some direct sunlight, average warmth and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
-Learn how to grow and care for Jade Plant.
+Crassula ovata grows best in bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.

 9. Teddy Bear Ears Vine (Cyanotis kewensis)